-At all general meetings held in 2016, the chairman of the general meetings had provided an explanation of the procedures for conducting a poll at the commencement of each of the meetings.
-Poll results were posted on the website of HKEx (as well as on the website of the Company) on the day of the holding of each of the Shareholders' meetings.
+At the general meeting held in 2017, the chairman of the general meeting had provided an explanation of the procedures for conducting a poll at the commencement of the meeting.
+Poll results were posted on the website of HKEx (as well as on the website of the Company) on the day of the holding of the Shareholders' meeting.